 Simple, yet necessary to mention — Firebase won’t work in the countries that don’t allow Google.
 You can check out Google transparency report for the most recent list of countries that ban Google and/or some of its services.

 If you find these downsides critical for your business, what are the alternatives?
-Let’s take a look how AWS Amplify corresponds to them**:**
+Let’s take a look at how AWS Amplify corresponds to them**:**

 - Amplify operates with a more advanced database — DynamoDB.

-- In case, great functional changes are needed, resources AWS and architecture Amplify will allow migrating data to a relational database or using the same DynamoDB to move to a more advanced and manageable solution like Serverless, using AWS Lambda as a business logic processor and use complex architectural solutions without migrating the product to another cloud provider.
+- In case, great functional changes are needed, resources AWS and architecture Amplify will allow migrating data to a relational database or using the same DynamoDB to move to a more advanced and manageable solution like Serverless, using AWS Lambda as a business logic processor, and use complex architectural solutions without migrating the product to another cloud provider.

-Therefore, at Moqod, we thoroughly study the nature of the data of the future product and discuss with the client the functional future of the product, not only as an IT, but also as a Business solution.
+Therefore, at Moqod, we thoroughly study the nature of the data of the future product and discuss with the client the functional future of the product, not only as an IT but also as a Business solution.

 Drawing on our extensive experience of using Firebase and AWS in our own products and those of our customers, we are always happy to help in choosing the most technically rational and business optimal solution.

-For a new, fast MVP with a solid database, Firebase is great way to start.
+For a new, fast MVP with a solid database, Firebase is a great way to start.
 However, once you start with Firebase, you will most likely have to stick with it till the very end.
 Many don’t recommend Firebase for growing projects and projects with complex data due to the reasons mentioned in the article.
 There are a lot of features to explore in Firebase and decide whether it is the right solution for your product instead of rushing, just like with any other tool.